DDS-P2/prompt2/README.md

 ```
 	$ ./start.sh
 ```
-2. Once finished, the user will be given a bash shell inside the container which is hosting the web server and the Git Server
+2. Once finished, the user will be given a bash shell inside the container which is hosting the Web Server and the Git Server

 > To run this program, clone this repository, or download the tarball, the directory should include the following items:
 > - Dockerfile